ibm-cloud-docs/bare-metal/network-options.md

 * RHEL 8.2
 * RHEL 8.2 for SAP
 * Windows server 2016, 2019

+25 Gbps port speeds are available only in select data centers.

 You can't upgrade a 10 Gbps port speed network interface to 25 Gbps.
 If you want 25 Gbps, you need to order a new server and select the 25 Gbps port speed option.
 {: note}